ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 }
 ```

-The logs will show that the contract executed, the nickname *THRESHOLD* standing out in the logs:
+The window in which the contract runs shows all of the logs on STDOUT, and they show that the contract executed with the nickname *THRESHOLD* and the contract version standing out as shown:

 ``` sh
 2016/05/16 06:50:24 [THRESHOLD-4.0] DEBU PUTContractState: []interface {}{main.ContractState{Version:"4.0", Nickname:"THRESHOLD", ActiveAssets:map[string]bool{}}}